Tourtour, Provence: tourism & sightseeing

 Tourtour is about 50 kilometres inland from the coast in Provence, west of Frejus and north-west from Draguignan.
 The town is also at the north of the Cotes de Provence region, a wine growing region that stretches south-east to the coast from Tourtour.

-The old town dates from the middle ages and is the most interesting part of a visit to Tourtour.
-There are two parts to the old town, the earlier dating from the 11th century, and the latter (around the square) from the 14th century.
+The old centre of Tourtour dates from the middle ages, with two parts to the old town: the earlier (to the north-west) dating from the 11th century, and the latter (to the south-east, around the main square) from the 14th century.
+The two parts are different in character, with the streets in the older quarter narrower and steeper and the houses smaller.

-There is another church just outside the historic centre of Tourtour, the Church of Saint-Denis, that is an attractive roman style church with origins in the 11th century.
+There is a church just outside the historic centre of Tourtour to the east, the Church of Saint-Denis, that is an attractive roman style church with origins in the 11th century.
 The church is on a small raised hill surrounded by trees and also has exceptional views across the surrounding countryside.
 Inside the church there are several interesting religious artefacts including 16th century busts of Saint-Stephen and Saint-Nicolas.

-Tourtour is one of a group of towns each with their own particular charm in this part of Provence known as the Upper Var - see also Salernes, Les Arcs, Aups, Lorgues and Flayosc as well as being listed among the most beautiful villages in France.
+Tourtour is one of a group of towns each with their own particular charm in this part of Provence known as the Upper Var - see also Les Arcs, Aups, Lorgues and Flayosc as well as being listed among the most beautiful villages in France.
+The village at Villecroze, a few kilometres east of Tourtour, has a charming historic centre and a park with troglodyte dwellings.

 Map of Tourtour and places to visit